learoncero/thesis/README.md

 ## Modifying the QR Code Generation

-The virtual machine (VM) executes a simple stack-based programme encoded as binary instructions.
+The virtual machine (VM) executes a simple stack-based programme encoded as hex instructions.
 The programme is defined in the programmeme_text variable within the Python script.

 Each instruction consists of an opcode and optional operands.
 The available instructions are: